jakobzhao/geog458/labs/lab02/readme.md

 **Instructor:** Bo Zhao, 206.685.3846 or zhaobo@uw.edu; **Points Available** = 50

-In this practical exercise, we will introduce how to collect Geo-tagged Twitter data using an API-based crawler and visualize them on a map using a mapping tool `QGIS`.
-A web crawler is a purposely designed bot for online data collection.
-In most cases, online data can be acquired through a dedicated API maintained by the data provider.
-This lab exercise focuses on visualizing the spatial distribution of twitter data, which reflects the public perception of a specific topic.
+In this practical exercise, we will learn how to create a web crawler and then visualize the collected data.
+This lab exercise focuses on collecting and visualizing data from youtube.
 As you go through this lab, think about how you can apply this technique to your final project.
-Below, we will go over in detail the process of developing an API-based crawler and using QGIS to visualize collected data onto a map.
+Below, we will go over in detail the process of developing an web crawler to visualize data collected from Youtube.
 Okay, let us get started!

 ## 1. Setup the execution environment on the cloud